mecid/mecid.github.io/_posts/2022-02-02-microapps-architecture-in-swift-dependency-injection.md

 }
 ```

 This approach allows us to expose only necessary low-level logic to our view model.
-The SearchViewModel type defines its own set of dependencies and requires them to compile.
+The *SearchViewModel* type defines its own set of dependencies and requires them to compile.

-In another case, the SearchService type might implement different search endpoint functions, and we can pass the instance inside the SearchViewModel.
-The downside of this approach is that the SearchViewModel type will have access to all the parts of the SearchService type, even if it doesn't need them.
+In another case, the *SearchService* type might implement different search endpoint functions, and we can pass the instance inside the *SearchViewModel*.
+The downside of this approach is that the *SearchViewModel* type will have access to all the parts of the *SearchService* type, even if it doesn't need them.

 ```swift
 public struct SearchView: View {